InputUsername/rescrobbled/README.md

 For ListenBrainz.org, the user token can be found [here](https://listenbrainz.org/profile/).
 Other services might do this differently, refer to their documentation for more info.

+> [!NOTE]
-*Note: due to the way TOML works, these need to be the last thing in your config file.*
+> Due to the way TOML works, these need to be the last thing in your config file.

 ## Usage